djorges/djorges/README.md

 ➡️ Link: https://github.com/djorges/Website

 <h3>SchoolWeb | Web Application</h3>
 Features: CRUD operations for student and course tables.
-Project developed in Java 17 with Spring Boot v3.3.0 and the MVC design pattern.
-In the back-end part, Lombok, GraphQL, Spring Web, Apache Tomcat, Spring Data JPA and Microsoft SQL Server were used. <br>
+Project developed in Java 17 with Spring Boot v3.3.0 and the MVC design pattern. <br>
+🛠️ In the back-end part, Lombok, GraphQL, Spring Web, Apache Tomcat, Spring Data JPA and Microsoft SQL Server were used. <br>
 ➡️ Link: https://github.com/djorges/SchoolWeb

 <h3>SimpsonsApi | Mobile Application</h3>
 Find your favourite quotes from The Simpsons series 💬.
-Features: search quote, list characters, quote details & actions.
-Project developed with Coroutines & Flows, Dagger Hilt, Shared Preferences, Retrofit and Room.  <br>
+Features: search quote, list characters, quote details & actions. <br>
+🛠️ Project developed with Coroutines & Flows, Dagger Hilt, Shared Preferences, Retrofit and Room.  <br>
 ➡️ Link: https://github.com/djorges/SimpsonApi

 <h3>Newspaper | Mobile Application</h3>
 Mobile application that shows a list of news from Página12 📰.
 When you select an article, it redirects you to the official website of the newspaper 📱.
-Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer.
-For the back-end, Retrofit 2, Dagger Hilt, Room, Coroutines and LiveData were used.
+Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer. <br>
+🛠️ For the back-end, Retrofit 2, Dagger Hilt, Room, Coroutines and LiveData were used. <br>
-In the front-end the Glide, Databinding and Navigation libraries were used.  <br>
+🎨 In the front-end the Glide, Databinding and Navigation libraries were used.  <br>
 ➡️ Link: https://github.com/djorges/Retrofit

 <h3>Dictionary | Mobile Application</h3>
 Features: search word, word definition, list words.
-Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer.
-For the back-end, Dagger Hilt, Retrofit 2, Coroutines, Flows and Room were used.
+Application developed with Clean Architecture as architecture pattern and MVVM in the presentation layer. <br>
+🛠️ For the back-end, Dagger Hilt, Retrofit 2, Coroutines, Flows and Room were used. <br>
-In the front-end the Jetpack Compose, Material Design and Navigation libraries were used. <br>
+🎨 In the front-end the Jetpack Compose, Material Design and Navigation libraries were used. <br>
 ➡️ Link: https://github.com/djorges/DictionaryApp

 <!--